QI2lab/merfish3d-analysis/docs/examples/statphysbio_synthetic.md

 ## Preliminaries

-You need to make sure you have a working python enviornment with `merfish3d-analysis` properly installed, `Baysor` properly installed, and our human olfactory bulb 3D MERFISH dataset downloaded.
+You need to make sure you have a working python enviornment with `merfish3d-analysis` properly installed, `Baysor` properly installed, and the synthetic dataset downloaded.
 The dataset is ~100 MB and you will need roughly another 100 MB of temporary space to create the `qi2labDataStore` structure we use to perform tile registration, global registration, segmentation, pixel decoding, filtering, and cell assignment.

 - [merfish3d-analysis](https://www.github.com/qi2lab/merfish3d-analysis)
 - [Baysor](https://github.com/kharchenkolab/Baysor)